3d Reconnaissance Dive Sustainment Training Day 2

-U.S. Marines emerge from the water during a dive sustainment training on Camp Schwab, Okinawa, Japan, Feb.
+U.S. Marines secure oxygen tanks during a dive sustainment training on Camp Schwab, Okinawa, Japan, Feb.
 8, 2024.
 The training is designed to enhance the Marines proficiency and capabilities for specialized insert and extract operations.
-The Marines are with 3d Reconnaissance Battalion, 3d Marine Division.
-(U.S. Marine Corps photo by Lance Cpl.
-Matthew Morales)
+The Marines are with 3d Reconnaissance Battalion, 3d Marine Division (U.S. Marine Corps Photo by Lance Cpl.
+Kendrick Jackson)

 |Date Taken: